marczaku/105-unity-basics/3-serialization/slides/README.md

 public Object anyObject;
 ```

-You can then reference Instances throught the Circle Icon, or by Drag-Dropping an Asset or a Scene-Instance to the Field.
+You can then reference Instances through the Circle Icon, or by Drag-Dropping an Asset or a Scene-Instance to the Field.

 <img width="427" alt="image" src="https://user-images.githubusercontent.com/7360266/139744520-692ecb0c-8833-4100-9012-e5929b12dd9a.png">